kskalvar/aws-eks-kubeflow-quickstart/README.md

 =======================================================
 Abstract:
 ```
-With the advent of integrated development environment (IDE) such as AWS Sagemaker Studio for Machine
+With the advent of integrated development environments (IDE) such as AWS Sagemaker Studio for
-Learning (ML) it's now possible to provide a single integrated view where you can access
+Machine Learning (ML) it's now possible to provide a single integrated view where you can access
 purpose-built tools to perform ML development tasks from preparing data to building,
 training, and deploying your ML models.